InfuseAI/primehub-site/docs/concepts/designs/admission.md

 Both of them use the same structure to define a configuration, but they are invoked in a different api lifecycle before a kubernetes object persisted into the etcd.

-You can find a introducion at [A Guide to Kubernetes Admission Controllers](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/)
+You can find a introduction at [A Guide to Kubernetes Admission Controllers](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/)

 For users, they should care about the `namespaceSelector` in a configuraion.
 We made an admission webhook only working with labeled namespaces.